 This article is for my readers who love Tarot and Oracle Cards!
 I’ve been doing Tarot readings for several years now.
 I avoided cards early in my psychic career, because I associated them with sorcery.
 I preferred palmistry and numerology, as they suited my science background.
 After all, your hands and date of birth have been with you for a lifetime.

-2022 Update – Kris and I are teaching a 90min call on Tarot and Numerology on 10 Dec in my Patreon group!
+2023 Update – Kris and I are teaching Tarot and Numerology in my Patreon group!
 Join us from AUD22 a month, no contracts.
 Replay will be uploaded afterwards.

 It was only when my Mind Body Spirit Festival clients kept asking for card readings that I began to experiment with decks.
 I discovered that Tarot forecasts are wonderful, because they suit visual people, who need to see things to believe in them.

 It’s amazing how many times I have said something (e.g. you’re about to get a job), before pulling a card with ‘new job’ on it, for example.
 The Universe always delivers consistent messages, assuming you are working with a reputable reader.
 See this post on crazy psychic advice.

 What’s the difference between a Tarot Card and an Oracle Deck?

 A Tarot Deck has 78 cards with 4 Suits (like playing cards) – it is a more formal way of doing readings, and there is a history behind each of the cards.
 An Oracle Deck can have any number of cards and is designed for a specific type of reading.
 I use at least one Tarot Deck and one Oracle Deck when doing psychic readings, for variety.

 Tips for choosing a Tarot Card or Oracle Deck:

 - Don’t believe the myth that you have to be given a Tarot deck.
 I have bought 90% of mine and they work perfectly!